The infinity-category of stabilized Liouville sectors: Introduction

 \subsection{Acknowledgments}

+We would like to thank Yasha Eliashberg for very helpful conversations.
 The first author was supported by the NSF postdoctoral fellowship, Award \#1705128.
 The first and second authors were partially supported by the Simons Foundation through grant \#385573, the Simons Collaboration on Homological Mirror Symmetry.
-The third author was supported by a Texas State Univeristy Research Enhancement Program grant, and by an NSF CAREER Grant under Award Number 2044557; he would also like to thank Rune Haugseng and Jacob Lurie for helpful communications.
+The third author was supported by a Texas State University Research Enhancement Program grant, the Texas State University Presidential Seminar and Valero Awards, and by an NSF CAREER Grant under Award Number 2044557; he would also like to thank Rune Haugseng and Jacob Lurie for helpful communications.